This section describes how to use MySQL Router with InnoDB cluster

 list of server instance addresses which make up the

-type string of the server that MySQL Router should retrieve the
+URI-like connection string of the server that MySQL Router should

 shell> mysqlrouter --bootstrap ic@ic-1:3306 --user=mysqlrouter